butaneprotocol/oracles/README.md

 Over time, the size of this set can be expanded and evolved, allowing for a more robust and decentralized oracle network.

 So, how does a node decide if it will sign the payload or not?
 There are a number of safety measures in place to ensure the Butane protocol does not take on bad debt:
-- The node confirms that its own pricing data is up to date by comparing multiple different sources of timing information
+- The node confirms that its own pricing data is up to date by comparing multiple different sources of timing information.
-- The node confirms that the messages from each other node are authenticated with the appropriate key pair
+- The node confirms that the messages from each other node are authenticated with the appropriate key pair.
-- The node confirms that their own pricing data is high confidence from a minimum number of sources, using a "median discarding outliers"
+- The node confirms that their own pricing data is high confidence from a minimum number of sources, using a weighted average price from each source.
 - The node adjusts the reported price differently depending on the change: drops in prices are seen by the oracle feed immediately, to liquidate quickly and guard against bad debt; while rises in prices are phased in over time, to ensure that short lived spikes don't get used to under-collateralize a synthetic.

 ## Butane Deployment